 Led by Professor Sir Peter Ratcliffe FRS, who is both an active researcher in cell biology and a practicing clinician, NDM is committed to fostering research that moves beyond academia, from bench to bedside.

 The Department is structured around several scientifically autonomous sub-divisions, in Oxford and abroad.
 These clinical medicine Institutes, Centres and Units are supported by a central administrative team, NDM Strategic

-In Oxford, NDM maintains research platforms across a number of disciplines including: cellular and molecular physiology, structural biology, structural genomics, human genomics, cancer research, experimental medicine, vaccine development, clinical biomanufacturing, epidemiology, clinical trials, and tropical medicine and global health.
+In Oxford, NDM maintains research platforms across a number of disciplines including: cellular and molecular physiology, structural biology, structural genomics, human genomics, cancer research, experimental medicine, vaccine development, clinical biomanufacturing, and tropical medicine and global health.

 Allied to UK based research in tropical medicine and global health, the Department operates major research programmes overseas, with research units in Thailand, Laos, Vietnam and Kenya supporting activities at numerous sites in South East Asia and Sub-Saharan Africa.
 NDM also operate extensive epidemiological and clinical trials networks throughout China, India and South America.

 NDM’s diverse research platforms, both in Oxford and abroad, have significantly contributed to the depth and breadth of the Department’s medical research outputs.